Stewardship - giving to St. John’s and St Luke’s

 Standing Order with your bank, either online, or

-sending it to your bank (not to us!).
+ing or sending it to your bank (not to us!).

 4.

-Send the Personal Pledge Form the Parish
+Send the Personal Pledge Form to the Parish

 Stewardship Recorder, Mrs Marion Berry, at 22